HypersonicED/aniray/README.md

   frames.
 This allows for a consistent experience across hardware platforms of varying processing power.
 If a machine is not up to the task, then it will be immediately obvious instead of slowing down.
+- **Open Source for Unrestricted Use:** Aniray promotes the idea that the technical tools and resources to create art should be free and open (with attribution) while understanding that creative and artistic practice may remain proprietary to the artist.
+Aniray aims to separate the technical boilerplate from the creative process and lower the bar to enter the creative process.
+Aniray does not depend on resources that require open sourcing the creative code.

 ## Key Terminology
  - **Node:** A Node is a control point in an installation in physical space.